Skip to content

 • csh/tcsh shell: $HOME/.cshrc

-In particular, look for changes to environment variable MODULEPATH or use of module use command in your startup configuration.
+In particular, look for changes to the environment variable MODULEPATH or use of module use command in your startup configuration.

 'module: Command not found.' with csh